kian0305/bendsql/docs/bendsql_docs.md

 ```

-## Work with BendSQL
+## Work with bendsql

 ### Run SQL Queries

-You can even run SQL queries with bendsql.
+You can run SQL queries with bendsql.
 Specify a large warehouse for queries that need more computing resources.

 ```shell
 echo 'YOURSQL;' | bendsql query --warehouse YOURWAREHOUSAE